phenomecentre/nPYc-Toolbox/docs/introduction.rst

 Datasets
 ========

-The nPYc-Toolbox is built around a core :py:class:`~nPYc.objects.Dataset` class, that represents a collection of measurements, with biological and analytical metadata associated with each sample, and analytical and chemical metadata associated with the observations.
+The nPYc-Toolbox is built around a core :py:class:`~nPYc.objects.Dataset` class, that represents a collection of measurements, with biological and analytical metadata associated with each sample, and analytical and chemical metadata associated with each feature.

 See :doc:`objects` for details.